p0-security/iam-privilege-catalog/services/README.md

   - **notes**: If present, any additional notes specific to this privilege; these should explain any scope override
   - **links**: If present, an array of additional links
-  - **mitigation**: If present, describes the action(s) that an organization can take to avoid the risks associated with the privilege
+  - **mitigations**: If present, describes the action(s) that an organization can take to avoid the risks associated with the privilege
 - **links**: An array of external-reference URLs

 Note that privilege identifiers are determined on a per-service basis from the